vonhoff/Serilog.Sinks.RichTextBox.WinForms.Colored/README.md

 - High-performance asynchronous processing
 - WCAG compliant color schemes based on the [Serilog WPF RichTextBox](https://github.com/serilog-contrib/serilog-sinks-richtextbox) sink.

+This RichTextBox sink is ideal for real-time, in-memory display.
+For persistent logging, pair this sink with a Serilog file sink.

 ## Get Started

 Install the package from NuGet: